guyernest/SageMaker-Notebooks-Start-Stop/README.md

 In this post, we will explore using Jupyter notebook as a development environment for DevOps for AWS.
-We will use an example of developing a mechanism to save 70% of the cost notebook instances in SageMaker, using automatic stop and start at the end and beginning start of every working day.
+We will use an example of developing a mechanism to save 70% of the cost notebook instances in SageMaker, using automatic stop and start at the end and beginning of every working day.
 Since the Jupyter notebooks are used interactively during the working hours, stopping them and stopping to pay for them during the nights and the weekends can save about 70% of the costs.
 We can